Baruch Human Research Protection Program

 General principles for evaluating Oral History type activities (Per OHRP Oral History Guidance):

 a.
 Oral history activities, such as open ended interviews, that ONLY document a specific historical event or the experiences of individuals without an intent to draw conclusions or generalize findings would NOT constitute" research" as defined by HHS regulations 45 CFR part 46.
+As per the revised Common Rule these types of activities are not deemed to be research requiring HRPP/IRB Review.

 Example: An oral history video recording of interviews with holocaust survivors is created for viewing in the Holocaust Museum.
 The creation of the video tape does NOT intend to draw conclusions, inform policy, or generalize findings.
 The sole purpose is to create a historical record of specific personal events and experiences related to the Holocaust and provide a venue for Holocaust survivors to tell their stories.